FLIGHT OF THE PHOENIX (2004)

 then start to take a turn for the better, or maybe the ridiculous and

-manages to makes himself as inconspicuous, unassuming, and socially inept
+Elliot, who manages to makes himself as inconspicuous, unassuming,

-explains that he is an engineer that designs planes (very convenient to
+He explains that he is an engineer that designs planes (very

-have one when you stranded without a plane that works) and he believes,
+convenient to have one when you stranded without a plane that works) and

-with a great deal of personal certainty, that they could actually make a
+he believes, with a great deal of personal certainty, that they could

 Everyone, of course, thinks him to be a nut, but he rather proudly